In business-to-business (B2B) dealings and partnerships, it is important for two companies to take the time to understand and gauge each other.

 What is a discovery call?

-To put it simply, a discovery call refers to the initial conversation that a B2B sales representative initiates with a prospect or a potential customer.
+To put it simply, a discovery call refers to the initial conversation that B2B sales reps initiate with a prospect or a potential customer.
 It is a common strategy to generate interest in products or services and establish rapport.

-As the name implies, it is an opportunity to discover more about the prospects’ requirements and goals, which will later be helpful in converting leads into sales.
+As the name implies, it is an opportunity to discover more about the prospects’ requirements and goals.

-Instead of simply delivering a generic pitch, the sales team can use the information gathered from a discovery call to offer solutions to a potential client’s challenges.
+Instead of simply delivering a generic sales pitch, a sales rep can use the information gathered from a discovery call to offer solutions to a potential client’s challenges.

 What are discovery call questions?